tinted-theming/home/README.md

 # ![Base16](logo.png)

-Base16 provides carefully chosen syntax highlighting and a default set of sixteen colors suitable for a wide range of applications.
-Base16 is not a single theme but a set of guidelines with numerous implementations.
+An architecture for building themes based on  carefully chosen syntax highlighting using a base of sixteen colours.
+Base16 provides a set of guidelines detailing how to style syntax and how to code a _builder_ for compiling base16 _schemes_ and _templates_.

 ## Documentation
 * [Styling Guidelines](https://github.com/chriskempson/base16/blob/master/styling.md)